-On the other hand, we have three other participants (John Gibson, Charles Warren, and G. Charles) whose paper-trails also appear to trace back to Matthias (b 1736, PA), but whose YDNA markers clearly put them into Group-I. The conundrum is depicted below:
+The "Conundrum" in the title of this page refers -- not to what we've written in the preceding paragraphs -- but rather to the following: We have three other participants (John Gibson, Charles Warren, and G. Charles) whose paper-trails also appear to trace back to Matthias (b 1736, PA), but whose YDNA markers clearly put them into Group-I. The conundrum is depicted below:

-The claimed lineages of the three Group-I participants are coded in blue; those of the four Group-II participants, in yellow.
+The claimed lineages of the three Group-I participants are coded in blue; those of the five Group-II participants, in yellow.
 The YDNA results of John Gibson, Charles Warren, and G. Charles suggest close relationship to one another.
-The YDNA results of Richard L., Walker, B. Newton, and Sean Brian similarly show close relationship among the four.
+The YDNA results of Richard L., B. Newton, Walker Christopher, Walter R., and Sean Brian similarly show close relationship among the five.
 However, there is only a 5% chance of a shared ancestor between the "blues" and the "yellows" within the past 700 years.
 Clearly both groups cannot be biologically descendants of Matthias (b 1736).

 Additionally, we note that, while few of our participants have had deep-clade haplogroup analysis, Sean Brian has.
 While he is in the same, over-arching, R-M269, haplogroup shared by all Group-I and Group-II Gossetts, deep-clade analysis places him in subgroup R-U152 -- following a different branch-point from P312 within R-M269 than Group I's Charles Warren and James Michael, who both follow a branch passing through DF27.